Hi folks, Ron Dickinson, CPA and Certified Financial Planner®.

 In summary, you pay no tax on your IRA withdrawal, your RMD is partially satisfied, and you can end up taking the standard deduction anyway.
 So, if you are inclined to make charitable contributions and you have an IRA, this is a must-know rule.

-I hope this helps you in your tax planning in the upcoming year.
+I hope this helps you in your tax planning.
 Thanks.